 As a general rule, the less experienced you are, the longer the protein synthesis, up to 72 hours, while for experienced lifter it can last for as little as 24 hours.

 In other words, the longer your training history is, the quicker your muscles recover from a session and can be hit again, providing that nutrition and sleep are in place.
 In this case, waiting for an unnecessarily long time between session turns out to be just a waste of time.

 On the contrary, a beginner can expect to retain an elevated protein synthesis for up to 3 days.
 This means that if you are just starting out you should wait at least 72 hours before training the same muscle group.

-Depending on your current fitness level, you may need to change schedule as you progress with time.
-As a beginner 2 times per week seems to be a good place to start from.
+Depending on your current fitness level, you may need to change your schedule as you progress with time.
+As a beginner, 2 times per week seems to be a good place to start.

 As you progress, you may need to increase training frequency to 3 or 4 times per week for the same muscle group, while keeping volume for each session low and nowhere as near as bro split routines levels.

-Advanced trainees can train each muscle group even 6 days per week for full body workouts, while keeping volume to a minimum, as shown in this Norvegian study, taking great care NOT to go at full intensity each and every day.
+Advanced trainees can train each muscle group even 6 days per week for full-body workouts, while keeping the volume to a minimum, as shown in this Norvegian study, taking great care NOT to go at full intensity each and every day.

 Having clarified that you can increase your training frequency as you get stronger and more resilient, it remains to be seen how much volume and intensity to apply for each session, as these two factors also greatly affect your recovery ability, regardless of protein synthesis.

 How Intensity Greatly Affects How Often You Should Train Each Muscle Group